Former WWE Star Missing After Getting Caught in Riptide

-Shad Gaspard, a former WWE Superstar, is reported missing after getting caught in a strong riptide at Venice Beach on Sunday while swimming with his 10-year old son, according to TMZ.
-Gaspard and his son were among a group of swimmers that got caught in a rip current, which led to lifeguards pulling everyone out.
-Gaspard's son was rescued, but officials are still searching for the 39-year old pro wrestler.
+Shad Gaspard, a former WWE Superstar, is reported missing after getting caught in a strong riptide at Venice Beach on Sunday, and the U.S. Coast Guard has suspended the search for him, according to TMZ.
+Gaspard and his 10-year old son were among a group of swimmers that got caught in a rip current, which led to lifeguards pulling everyone out.
+Gaspard's son was rescued, but officials continued to search for the 39-year old pro wrestler.

 TMZ also reported that drivers scouted the area and helicopters were also used to search for Gaspard.
 One witness told TMZ when lifeguards went to rescue the swimmers caught in the riptide, Gaspard said to save his son first.
 Gaspard is known for his time in WWE where he teamed up with JTG to form Cryme Tyme.
 Gaspard and JTG made their WWE debut in 2006 and became a fan favorite.
 They were released from their contracts in 2007 and went on the independent circuit before returning to WWE in 2008.
 Gaspard and JTG spent two years in WWE before Gaspard was released in November 2010.
 In 2012, Gaspard talked about WWE's original plans for him before being released.